Your health can’t wait. Learn how we’re making our facilities safer and schedule your care now.

 Your child will be in the Intensive Care Unit (ICU) overnight or until he or she is medically stable enough to go to another nursing unit.
 While still in the ICU, your child will be observed continuously and blood pressure, pulse and respiration will be checked frequently.

 Once out of the ICU your child will probably require an additional five to seven days of hospitalization.
-Inpatient or outpatient rehabilitation may be necessary to optimize your child’s functioning.
-Your child will be evaluated carefully over the next few months to see what effect the surgery had on the seizures and whether there are persistent complications.
+Inpatient or outpatient rehabilitation may be necessary to optimize your child’s recovery.
+Your child will be evaluated carefully over the next few months to see what effect surgery had on the seizures and whether there are persistent complications.

-Your child may experience scalp numbness, nausea, fatigue, depression, headache, and difficulty with speech and memory.
 Neuropsychological tests will be performed to detect any changes in your child’s function.

 As with any surgery, there is a potential for complications.
 The major problems that could develop are bleeding and infection.
 Other risks of this procedure include developmental problems and loss of peripheral vision.